 By some accounts, al-Bilawi was succeeded by Adnan as-Suwaydawi, a former intelligence colonel in the same unit of Saddam’s army as al-Khlifawi, who is variously referred to as Abu Muhannad as-Suwaydawi and Haji Dawud.
 By others, al-Hiyali took over the Military Council in June 2014, directly after al-Bilawi was killed, rather than in May 2015 after as-Suwaydawi was killed.
 By this latter account, as-Suwaydawi was head of the Security and Intelligence Council, a sub-component of the Military Council controlling the amniyat, the security units that police the caliphate’s soldiers’ loyalty and behaviour.

-What this helps demonstrate is that the rise of the FREs within ISIS not a post-2010 phenomenon, as some have argued, and is not some kind of “Ba’athist” coup.
-It is true that ISIS was virtually decapitated in 2010, leaving the leadership in the hands of those most skilled at OPSEC and counterintelligence were left alive—inevitably the FREs.
+What this helps demonstrate is that the rise of the FREs within ISIS was not a post-2010 phenomenon, as some have argued, and is not some kind of “Ba’athist coup”.
+It is true that ISIS was virtually decapitated in 2010, leaving the leadership in the hands of those most skilled at OPSEC and counterintelligence—inevitably the FREs.
 But that merely helped complete a process of Iraqization and the FREs’ dominance of ISIS’s leadership that was already underway.
-Thanks to Saddam’s Faith Campaign, the FREs had been fanatics way before Saddam’s fall, and the most important of them had been within ISIS since 2003-04.
+Thanks to Saddam’s Faith Campaign, the FREs had been fanatics long before Saddam’s fall, and the most important of them had been within ISIS since 2003-04.
 Al-Khlifawi, al-Bilawi, as-Suwaydawi, and al-Hiyali are all known to have been important members of ISIS before the October 2004 baya to al-Qaeda.

-The man whose stature would be most raised by al-Hiyali’s demise is Abu Ali al-Anbari; al-Hiyali is/was the governor of Iraq, and al-Anbari is the governor of Syria and one of the few men believed to know the location of the “caliph” at all times.
+The man whose stature would be most raised by al-Hiyali’s demise is Abu Ali al-Anbari.
+Al-Hiyali is/was the governor of Iraq, and al-Anbari is the governor of Syria and one of the few men believed to know the location of the “caliph” at all times.
 Al-Anbari was long believed to have been a senior intelligence officer in the Saddam regime, but he was in fact a long-time Salafi-jihadist associated with al-Qaeda and a preacher called Abd al-Rahman al-Qaduli.
-Interestingly, al-Anbari/al-Qaduli is, like al-Hiyali, an ethnic Turkoman (another of his many noms de guerre is Ali Qurdash al-Turkmani).
-Al-Hiyali is from Tal Afar and al-Anbari is from Mosul.
+There is significant overlap in the biographies of al-Anbari/al-Qaduli and al-Hiyali.
+Both are ethnic Turkoman (another of al-Qaduli’s many noms de guerre is Ali Qurdash al-Turkmani), and while al-Qaduli is originally from Mosul, unlike al-Hiyali who is from Tal Afar, al-Qaduli spent most of his time in Tal Afar, where al-Qaduli recruited al-Hiyali.
+This duo, al-Qaduli and al-Hiyali, religious radicals by the late 1990s, quickly joined Abu Musab az-Zarqawi after 2003, and by all appearances rose through the ranks together over the next ten years.

-The Turkoman have been particularly important in ISIS’s financial leadership council, especially those from Tal Afar, and this goes back to cross-border networks set up under Douri’s direction in the 1990s to evade the sanctions.
+The Turkoman link is interesting.
+That community in north-western Iraq, especially those from Tal Afar, have been particularly important in ISIS’s financial leadership (one of al-Qaduli’s many roles was “finance minister“).
+This goes back to cross-border networks set up under Douri’s direction in the 1990s to evade the sanctions.
 Those networks are now under ISIS’s auspices, not coincidentally in ISIS’s heartland—the Ninawa province in Iraq and the contiguous territories of southern Hasaka and ultimately Raqqa in Syria.

 Al-Hiyali helps demonstrate that ISIS is best thought of in many ways as the afterlife of Saddam Hussein’s regime—”Saddam’s ghost,” as Michael Weiss and Hassan Hassan put it.
 This matters because, as I explained recently,